 The 1998 Stock Option Plan was adopted by the Board of Directors in April, 1998 and approved by our shareholders in June, 1998.
 The 1998 Stock Option Plan permits the grant of ISO's and non-qualified stock options to purchase shares of our Common Stock.
 The 1998 Stock Option Plan was amended by the Board of Directors in April, 1999 to increase the number of shares available for the grant of options under the Plan from 260,000 to 360,000 shares.
 Our shareholders ratified the Plan amendment on August 19, 1999.
 The 1998 Stock Option Plan was further amended by Board of Directors in April, 2001 to increase the number of shares available for grant of options under the Plan from 360,000 to 810,000 shares.
 Our shareholders ratified the Plan amendment on June 14, 2001.
 The 1998 Stock Option Plan was further amended by the Board of Directors on May 5, 2004 to increase the number of shares available for grant of options under the Plan from 810,000 to 2,000,000 shares.
 Our shareholders ratified the Plan amendment on August 12, 2004.
 The 1998 Stock Option Plan was further amended on February 8, 2006 to make such plan compliant with Section 409A of the Internal Revenue Code, as amended.
 Our shareholders ratified the amendment on December 14, 2006.
-As of December 31, 2008, stock options to purchase 1,903,364 shares of Common Stock had been granted under the 1998 Stock Option Plan.
-Of such option grants, 68,100 are ISOs and 1,835,264 are non-qualified options.
-The average per share exercise price for all outstanding options under the 1998 Stock Option Plan is approximately \$2.14.
+On June 25, 2009, the 1998 Stock Option Plan was further amended by our shareholders to allow participants to require us to withhold Common Stock upon exercise of options for payment of exercise price and statutory minimum withholding taxes.
+As of December 31, 2009, stock options to purchase 1,361,514 shares of Common Stock had been granted under the 1998 Stock Option Plan.
+Of such option grants, 54,750 are ISO's and 1,306,764 are non-qualified options.
 No exercise price of an ISO was set at less than 100% of the fair market value of the underlying Common Stock.
-The exercise price of non-qualified options exercisable for 1,699,414 shares of common stock has been set at less than the fair market value on the date of grant of the underlying Common Stock.
+The exercise price of non-qualified options exercisable for 1,174,414 shares of Common Stock has been set at less than the fair market value on the date of grant of the underlying Common Stock.
 Subject to the terms of the 1998 Stock Option Plan, the Board of Directors, or a Committee appointed by the Board determines the persons to whom grants are made and the vesting, timing, amounts and other terms of such grant.
 An employee may not receive ISO's exercisable in any one calendar year for shares with a fair market value on the date of grant in excess of \$100,000.
 No quantity limitations apply to the grant of non-qualified stock options.

 Options issued to date at a discount under the 1998 Stock Option Plan, which had not vested as of December 31, 2004, are exercisable (subject to earlier exercise as described below) in four equal installments on January 1 of each of 2011, 2012, 2013 and 2014.
 These options are exercisable earlier than stated above upon a qualifying change of control and upon termination of employment (generally for a period of 90 days), subject in the case of termination, to a 6 month waiting period prior to exercise for Messrs.
-Reddick, Clemens, Spivey, Jones and Seiser.
+Reddick, Clemens, Jones and Seiser.
 In no event are these options exercisable outside the calendar year in which they first become exercisable.
-See "Events Affecting Option Vesting and Exercise" above for the vesting and exercise of options granted to Messrs.
-Reddick, Spivey, Jones and Clemens.

 In April, 2008 the 1998 Stock Option Plan expired and the remaining unissued shares allocated to the Plan were terminated.
+The average per share exercise price for all outstanding options under the 1998 Stock Option Plan is \$2.35.